 This small size 6 ring was created by Navajo artist Larson Lee.

 This Sonoran Turquoise stone pops!
 Amazingly beautiful.
-It has really bright pale blues blending to
+It has a hint of pale blue blending to

 dark emerald greens with yellow/beige.